 This guide will walk you through how to get verified on Instagram, including how to request Instagram verification, the Meta Verified subscription process, and tips to help you get a blue check.

-An Instagram verified badge is a blue checkmark next your profile name.
-The check proves the account is owned by a public figure like a celebrity or brand.
+An Instagram verified badge is a blue check mark next to your profile name.
+The check proves an account is owned by a real person or business.

-Complete.
-At the bare minimum, your Instagram profile needs to be public, have an Instagram bio, a profile picture, and be active when you apply.
-“Be active” isn’t defined, but you can take it to mean you post, share, or comment on content regularly.
+- Complete.
+At the bare minimum, your Instagram profile needs to be public, have an Instagram bio and a profile picture, and be active when you apply.
+“Active” isn’t defined, but you can take it to mean you post, share, or comment on content regularly.

 - Notable.
 This is the tougher bit that most struggle with.
 Being notable means your account name represents a “well-known, highly searched for” person or brand.
 Instagram reviews accounts that are featured in multiple news sources, but not paid or promotional content.

 💡 What if I don’t meet the eligibility requirements?
 These criteria apply to Instagram’s original method of account verification.
 Users who want a blue check mark but don’t meet the eligibility requirements can also verify their accounts by subscribing to Meta Verified.

 How to get verified on Instagram in 5 steps

 - Log into your Instagram account to start your request

 - In your profile, head to Settings and Account to request verification

 - Tap Request verification